deepshikachand/CarbonEmissionPredictor/README.md

 ```

 ## Credits
-- UI and backend: [Your Name]
+- UI and backend: Deepshika Chnad
-- Machine learning model: [Your Data/Source]

 ## License
 This project is for educational use only and is not licensed for commercial use.